drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/06.stores/01.resolve-current-store/docs.md

     category: docs
 ---

-The first store created in Commerce is saved as the default store in commerce_store.settings.yml.
+The first store created in Commerce is saved as the default store in `commerce_store.settings.yml`.
+This is used in `\Drupal\commerce_store\Resolver\DefaultStoreResolver` to load the site's default store..

-This uses Drupal\commerce_store\Resolver\DefaultStoreResolver to retrieve it on page load.

-In order to load a different store, create a new StoreResolver.
+In order to load a different store we must create a new StoreResolver.
 In this example, use a store ID set in a cookie to load the relevant store.

-Copy DefaultStoreResolver to your module (in /src/Resolver/) and rename to CookieStoreResolver.
+Copy DefaultStoreResolver to your module (in `/src/Resolver/`) and rename to CookieStoreResolver.
-Change the code in resolve() to load the store ID from the cookie and return it.
+Change the code in `resolve()` to load the store ID from the cookie and return it.

 ```php
 <?php